dan-walker-cs/RecipeScrape/README.md

 # RecipeScrape
 A simple webscraper built using Java and the Spring Framework.
+Gradle is used for the build management.
 Jsoup is used as the HTML parser.
+Containerized using Docker.

-Scrapes recipe information from allrecipes.com and displays information to REST endpoint in JSON format.
+Scrapes recipe information from allrecipes.com and displays information to REST endpoints in JSON format.

-To use:

--- wait for containerization
+Docker Image can be pulled from: https://hub.docker.com/repository/docker/dwalkercs/recipe_scraper.